 Here, Hippocrates radically conflicted with the Cnidian school concept and argued that the human body is designed as a single unified organism (physis).
 It must be treated as one coherent, integrated organism.
 He also added that both subjective and objective symptoms of the patient must be considered for the accurate assessment and diagnosis of a disease.
 These words show Hippocrates opinion about humans and their diseases:

 “The body of a man has in itself blood, phlegm, yellow bile, and black bile; these make up the nature of the body, and through these, he feels pain or enjoys health.
-Now, he enjoys the perfect health when these elements are duly proportioned to one another regarding compounding, power, and bulk and when they are perfectly mingled.
-Pain is felt when one of these elements is in defect or excess, or is isolated in the body without being compounded with all the others.”

 In Hippocratic medicine, pathology and physiology were based on humor theory.
 For the good health of an individual, it is necessary to maintain a united confluence and sympathy.
 Innate heat and Pneuma (a vital force or breath) were suffused from the lungs into the blood via the heart, providing the power to the blood to sustain life.

 According to Hippocrates, the balance of four humors and Pepsis is essential for good health.
 If there is a disorder of Pepsis, it can cause the origin of many other diseases.

 The knowledge of Hippocrates on anatomy was relatively scant, but no one can deny the soundness of his reasoning and insights into the physiology of humans.
 When it comes to the contribution of Hippocrates into the field of therapeutics, he used to think that the role of the physician is like the facilitator and servant of nature.
 The purpose of all medical treatments is to enable the patient’s natural resistance to prevail and provide recovery by overcoming the disease.